fncbook/fnc/chapter12/traffic.md

 ::::

-If you look carefully at {numref}`Demo %s <demo-traffic-advection>`, you'll notice that we used the time integrator `RK4`, a nonstiff method.
+If you look carefully at @demo-traffic-advection, you'll notice that we used the time integrator `RK4`, a nonstiff method.
 As we will see later in this chapter, the pure advection equation is not inherently stiff.

 ## Solutions for traffic flow